What Top Fund Managers Bought and Sold

 Here is a look at some of the Morningstar Medalists’ most popular trades, broken out by market capitalization.
 The following data represents funds with at least one medalist-rated share class and a reported fourth-quarter portfolio as of Feb.
 16, 2021.
 It includes: 141 large-cap strategies, 52 mid-cap strategies, and 49 small-cap strategies covering over $3 trillion in combined assets.
 The data is adjusted for fund-level cash inflows and outflows in an effort to distinguish changes that managers chose to make from those they had to make to meet redemptions or put new money to work.

-Jack Shannon does not own shares in any of the securities mentioned above.
+Jack Shannon does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.